wera-as/LogLeaf/README.md

 - Capture browser and operating system details for each download event.
 - Choose between basic (in-house) and advanced (using external libraries) detection methods.
 - Define custom error messages for specific scenarios to better suit your application's requirements.
+- Automatic log rotation based on both time and file size.
+Logs are named using a pattern like `Week 22 2023 2` where the last number increments if a log file for that week already exists.
+Logs are retained for a maximum of 3 months by default.

 ## Requirements